 URL Scheme API

-Automate MouseViz by triggering actions via URL schemes from Raycast, Alfred, Keyboard Maestro, or custom scripts.
+Automate MouseViz by triggering actions via URL schemes from Raycast, Alfred, Keyboard Maestro, Stream Deck, or custom scripts.

 MouseViz supports a URL scheme API that lets you trigger any action programmatically.
 URL schemes are special links that, when opened, tell MouseViz to perform a specific action.